Madhavi-Rao/Flipkart-Review-Sentiment-Analysis/README.md

 [Dataset--Click here](https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products)

 ## Basic Python Libraries
-* Numpy: For numerical computing with large arrays and mathematical operations
+* Numpy --For numerical computing with large arrays and mathematical operations
-* Pandas: for data manipulation and analysis
+* Pandas--for data manipulation and analysis
-* Matplotlib: for creating various types of plots and visualization
+* Matplotlib--for creating various types of plots and visualization
-* scikit-learn: for machine learning task
+* scikit-learn--for machine learning task

 ## Module of NLP
 * NLTK(Natural Language Tool Kit): For text analysis, from this we require stopword.